StarRocks/demo/documentation-samples/datalakehouse/readme.md

 ```
 Validate the number of entries in user_behavior and item tables.

-5. Use Onetable.dev to generate Iceberg and Delta Lake metadata
+5. [Optional] Use Onetable.dev to generate Iceberg and Delta Lake metadata

 Follow the instruction at https://onetable.dev/docs/setup/.
 After runninng the maven command, it'll generate the utilities-0.1.0-SNAPSHOT-bundled.jar in `onetable/utilities/target/`.
 Copy that jar file into the spark container.
 To help with the copy, I've already mapped jars to <spark_container>/spark-3.2.1-bin-hadoop3.2/auxjars in the docker-compose yml.